 All the academic activities should be planned with the advice of your supervisor.
 Register online for courses through the Gakumu System during the designated period for each term after a consultation with your supervisor.
-You can add, change, and cancel courses freely during the designated registration period and no course can be added/removed after the registration period ends.
+You can add, change, and cancel courses freely during the designated registration period, however once the registration period ends, no course can be added/removed without exception.
 You are responsible for reviewing your registration carefully, correcting any mistakes and making sure the course registration is properly done.
 Confirm the course registration period for each term on the academic calendar.